This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both clinical content policies

 Does the mini pill make you gain weight?

 Progestogen-only contraception, such as the mini pill, delivers progestogen to the body to prevent pregnancy.
-While there is no proof that the progestogen-only pill causes weight gain, here we discuss why your weight might change whilst using this method.
+Research has found limited evidence of change in weight whilst using progestogen-only contraceptives.⁵ In studies most women gained less than 4.4lb (2kg) within 6 to 12 months of beginning progestogen-only contraception,⁵ so any weight gain you might experience from birth control is unlikely to be dramatic.
+There is no proof that the progestogen-only pill causes weight gain,³ but here we discuss why your weight might change whilst using this method.

 Synthetic progestogen (the stuff that’s made in a lab) has also been linked with water retention.
 As we said earlier, though, this isn’t fat, and progestogen-only contraceptive methods are less likely to cause these effects than those containing oestrogen.